ddsmt/ddSMT/README.md

 -------------------------------------------------------------------------------

-  ddSMT minimizes a failure-inducing input in SMT-LIB v2 format based on the exit code of a given command when executed on that input.
-Note that any output produced during that execution is ignored.
+  ddSMT minimizes a failure-inducing input in SMT-LIB v2 format based on the exit code and the error output of a given command when executed on that input.

   Note that ddSMT supports on-the-fly input minimization, i.e. as soon as an input minimization was successful it is available as the output file